Wednesday, April 29, 2026

 • 2023: 12.3%

-• 2024: 85.7% (with limited detail on classification)
+• 2024: 85.7%

 What This Means

-These comparisons do not, by themselves, establish wrongdoing.
+These comparisons do not establish wrongdoing.

-When compared to typical nonprofit benchmarks, the ROC Foundation’s spending patterns appear:
+Over time, the Foundation’s spending patterns appear:

-• Inconsistent over time
+• Inconsistent

-• Below industry norms in multiple years
+• Below benchmarks in multiple years

 The Bigger Question